Come discover the 4 properties of the diagonals of an isosceles trapezoid

 Therefore- AC=BD

-In fact, we have seen that we can superimpose the triangles that have been created from the diagonals and, in this way demonstrate the first property of the diagonals of an isosceles trapezoid.
+In fact, we have seen that we can superimpose the triangles that have been formed by the diagonals with the base and non-parallel sides, and in this way demonstrate the first property of the diagonals of an isosceles trapezoid.

 Join Over 30,000 Students Excelling in Math!